 In the past week the media have reported on the delegation of British right-wing politicians led by Nigel Farage who met US president-elect Donald Trump at his New York headquarters.
 Present with Trump was his head strategic adviser Steve Bannon, who controls the alt-right Breitbart news service.
 Farage came with Raheem Kassam, Breitbart’s London editor.
 Kassam has enjoyed the financial backing of the British millionaire Arron Banks, who co-founded and funded the Leave.EU campaign and also gave generous support when Kassam decided to stand for the leadership of the UK Independence Party.
 One of Banks’s close advisers was also part of the delegation.

-The perverse idea that Farage should become the British ambassador to New York when Trump enters the White House is worrying, considering that Bannon’s closest political friend is Richard Spencer, another far-right millionaire, who after a sustained campaign by Searchlight was deported by the Hungarian government two years ago and banned for three years from entering the Schengen area.
+The perverse idea that Farage should become the British ambassador to Washington when Trump enters the White House is worrying, considering that Bannon’s closest political friend is Richard Spencer, another far-right millionaire, who after a sustained campaign by Searchlight was deported by the Hungarian government two years ago and banned for three years from entering the Schengen area.

 Spencer has made several visits to Britain, which is not part of the Schengen area.
 In May last year the Home Office asked us to prepare a report on far-right groups in the UK and their friends abroad.
 As a result one of the last acts of Theresa May as Home Secretary was to issue an order banning Spencer from the UK for life.